NatSydenham/nand2tetris/README.md

 In Project 2, I built the ALU, after building half, full and 16 bit adders, as well as an incrementer.

+## Project 3

+In Project 3, focusing on sequential logic, I built a single bit register from elementary data flip flops, and expanded that up to RAM with 16K 16-bit registers.
+I also implemented a Program Counter out of DMux, a Register and an Incrementer.

 ### More Coming Soon ###